lervag/vimtex/.github/ISSUE_TEMPLATE/issue_report.md

 ---
 name: General issue
-about: Create an issue report to help us improve
+about: Report a bug, a problem or any kind of issue
+labels: bug
 ---

 <!-- Tips for debugging and issue reporting